pickyourtrail_logo

 Evening:

-• Watch the sunset on Carmichael Crag or viewpoint on the resort.
+• Watch the sunset on Carmichael Crag or from the viewpoint on the resort.

-The Kings Canyon Carpark is never an ordinary car park; it is the beginning point of one of the most spectacular natural experiences in Australia.
-This is where you can discover flying sandstone cliffs, green valleys and religious Aboriginal land that unveils the heart of the Australian outback.
-It is worth a day (or two) on the bucket list of any traveller, whether you are making a combination with it of the Great Barrier Reef and Uluru or a road trip through Alice Springs.
+The Kings Canyon car park is never an ordinary car park; it is the beginning point of one of the most spectacular natural experiences in Australia.
+This is where you can discover towering sandstone cliffs, green valleys, and religious Aboriginal land that unveils the heart of the Australian outback.
+It is worth a day (or two) on the bucket list of any traveler, whether you are making a combination of it with the Great Barrier Reef and Uluru or a road trip through Alice Springs.

-Being home to awe-inspiring landscapes, clearly defined trails, and rich cultural heritage, the Kings Canyon Carpark will set off your wilderness into the scenic beauty of the Northern Territory.
-Where adventure collides with tranquillity - sunrise mountaintop hikes to the starlit skies.
-In case you are planning a trip to Australia, take a look at the curated Australia adventure packages by Pickyourtrail that allow you to have an experience of a lifetime: you can visit Kings Canyon, Uluru, and the Great Barrier Reef in the same Unforgettable Itinerary.
-Are you ready to have a time of your life?
+Being home to awe-inspiring landscapes, clearly defined trails, and rich cultural heritage, the Kings Canyon car park will set off your wilderness adventure into the scenic beauty of the Northern Territory.
+Where adventure collides with tranquillity—sunrise mountaintop hikes to the starlit skies.
+In case you are planning a trip to Australia, take a look at the curated Australia adventure packages by Pickyourtrail that allow you to have an experience of a lifetime: you can visit Kings Canyon, Uluru, and the Great Barrier Reef in the same unforgettable itinerary.
+Are you ready to have the time of your life?

-The trail opens and closes at sunrise and sunset, respectively.
+Trails open at sunrise and close at sunset.
 To be on the safe side, rangers suggest starting before 9 AM in summer.

-Can you camp overnight at Kings Canyon Carpark?
+3. Can you camp overnight at Kings Canyon car park?

 No, it is not allowed to camp there.
 Get down by the Kings Canyon Resort or Kings Creek Station.